Programmatic model writing

 for loops for time indices

-Y_annual[0] = Y[0] + Y[-1] + Y[-2] + Y[-3]but instead you can write this:
+Y_annual[0] = Y[0] + Y[-1] + Y[-2] + Y[-3]but instead this can be written:

 Y_annual[0] = for lag in -3:0 Y[lag] endIn the background the package expands the for loop and adds up the elements for the different values of lag.